ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In particular, communications between the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession, and server authentication.
 To this end, the AS may explicitly signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{RFC9200}}.

 With reference to the AS, communications between the Administrator and the AS (`/token` endpoint) as well as between the Group Manager and the AS (`/introspect` endpoint) can be secured by different means, for instance using DTLS {{RFC9147}} or OSCORE {{RFC8613}}.
-Further details on how the AS secures communications (with the Administrator and the Group Manager) depend on the specifically used transport profile of ACE, and are out of the scope of this document.
+Further details on how the AS secures communications (with the Administrator and the Group Manager) depend on the transport profile of ACE in use, and are out of the scope of this document.

-In order to specify authorization information for Administrators, the format and encoding of scope defined in {{scope-format}} of this document MUST be used, for both the 'scope' claim in the Access Token, as well as for the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see {{Sections 5.8.1 and 5.8.2 of RFC9200}}).
+In order to specify authorization information for Administrators, the format and encoding of scope defined in {{scope-format}} of this document MUST be used, for both the 'scope' claim in the Access Token and the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see {{Sections 5.8.1 and 5.8.2 of RFC9200}}).

 Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{Section 16.9 of I-D.ietf-ace-key-groupcomm-oscore}}.